The clipper Titania. A postcard made from a painting by Jack Spurling (c.1930-1945)

 Alexander Ewen, was a native born Scotsman. who at an early age joined his father in the salmon fishery, eventually becoming foreman of a chain of fishing stations along the east coast of Scotland.
 He came to colonial British Columbia in 1864 after having answered an advertisement in Scottish newspapers for a superintendent of a salmon-curing venture on the Fraser River.
 The business, started by a former Cariboo miner, Alexander Annandale, failed after one season, reportedly because the mainstream of the Fraser was unsuitable for the fixed Scotch trap-nets used.
 Ewen stayed on as one of a group of fishermen, centred in New Westminster, who supplied the local fresh-fish market and salted salmon for export.
 By 1870 he had formed a partnership called Ewen and Company with another fisherman, William “Dutch Bill” Vianen.
 Ewan eventually went into the canning business and a separate entity with several other partners, who he eventually bought out.

 Thomas was involved in the building and operation of one of the first canneries on the lower Fraser River, the Delta Canning Company, at Ladner's Landing in 1878.
 Ladner, R.P.
 Rithet and associates later formed the Victoria Canning Company Ltd., the operations of which fell on Ladner as general manager.
-The company eventually controlled nine canneries, of which five were on the Fraser River: the Delta, Holly, Laidlaw, Harlock, and Wellington canneries.
-Ladner also served as the President of the British Columbia Salmon Canners Association, traveling to Ottawa to lobby on behalf of the canning industry.
+The company eventually controlled nine canneries five of which were on the Fraser River: the Delta, Holly, Laidlaw, Harlock, and Wellington canneries.
+Ladner also served as the president of the British Columbia Salmon Canners Association, traveling to Ottawa to lobby on behalf of the canning industry.
 In 1902, suffering from ill health, Ladner retired from the Victoria Canning Co., and the business was sold to the British Columbia Packers' Association.
 After retiring from the cannery business, Ladner's health improved, and he concentrated on the development of his farming operation and real estate business.

 Delta Canning Co.
 Label - "Maple Leaf Brand" (Source: Courtesy of BC Archives - I-61084)